WalhoutLab/MERGE/MetabolicDistance/readme.txt

 e.g.
 >help(Net.findFrowardLoops)

 To obtain a global distance matrix that shows the distance from every reaction (rows) to every other reaction (columns) the network must be traversed from every reaction using the above code.
-Doing this with a for loop can take many hours.
-How this can be efficiently done using a computer cluster is demonstrated using example codes (see files with names formatted as "exampleCluster_xxx.py").
+Doing this by placing the code in a for loop is an option, but can take many hours if not parallelized.
+How all distances can be efficiently calculated using a computer cluster is demonstrated using an example pipeline of three codes (see files with names formatted as "exampleCluster_xxx.py").
 The example calculation was carried out in Massachusetts Green High Performance Computing Center (https://www.mghpcc.org/).
 This cluster uses LSF as job scheduler.
 The same code should be applicable in any high performance computing center using LSF, with minor modifications in job description if necessary.